ludocode/onramp/docs/virtual-machine.md

 If there are no more entries, an empty string is placed in the buffer (by writing a 0 byte to the first character) and 0 (success) is returned.

+If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.
+(The directory handle remains open.)

 ### stat